 If you want to download a copy of your information from Facebook, you can use the Download Your Information tool.

-- Click Your Facebook Information.
+- In the left column, click Your Facebook Information.

 - To add or remove categories of data from your request, click the boxes on the right side of Facebook.